2/9/2024

 Operator

 Thank you.
-If you would like to ask a question, please press star followed by one on your telephone keypad to withdraw your question at any time.
-You can press star followed by two to do so.
+If you would like to ask a question, please press star followed by one on your telephone keypad.
+To withdraw your question at any time, you can press star followed by two to do so.
 If you are using a speakerphone, please remember to pick up your handset before asking your question.
 In the interest of time and fairness to all participants, please limit yourself to three questions and then come back into the queue if you have more questions as time allows.
 Thank you.
-So our first question comes from the line of Ganjham Punjabi.
-Off bed, your line is now open.
+So our first question comes from the line of Gancham Punjabi of Baird.
+Your line is now open.
 Please go ahead.

 speaker

 Thank you, operator.
 Good morning, everybody.
-I guess, first off on the pharmaceutical specific to 4Q and the 11% core sales growth versus let's say 8% in the third quarter, did the fourth quarter come in essentially in line with the internal plan?
-And if it was above, which sub verticals sort of came in better or worse than you thought specific to pharma?
+I guess, you know, first off on the pharmaceutical specific to 4Q and the 11% core sales growth, you know, versus, let's say, 8% in the third quarter.
+Did the fourth quarter come in essentially in line with your internal plan?
+And, you know, if it was above, which subvertical sort of came in better or worse than you thought specific to pharma?

 speaker